howsecureismypassword/modules-purescript/roadmap.md

 - Use haveibeenpwned API
 - Add Bloom Filter module?
+- Should output highest security level found

 ## Doing

+- Remove Maybes from findLast?
-- Use NonEmpty lists to throw errors/avoid maybes
+    > Use NonEmpty for lists
+- Main.setup should throw an error rather than returning a Maybe
+- Tests should throw errors instead of returning a Maybe

 ## Done